 - Appropriate hardware to produce sound.

 - DirectShow-compatible webcam (use the webcam default settings).
-Webcams that are hardware encoding capable reduces client-side CPU usage.
+Webcams that are hardware encoding capable reduce client-side CPU usage.

-The application on the server selects the webcam format and resolution based on the supported format types.
+The video conferencing application on the server selects the webcam format and resolution based on the supported format types.
 When a session starts, the client sends the webcam information to the server.
 Choose a webcam from the application.
-When the webcam and the application support high definition rendering, the application uses high definition resolution.
+When the webcam and the video conferencing application support high-definition rendering, the application uses high-definition resolution.
 We support webcam resolutions up to 1920x1080.

 This feature requires the Citrix Workspace app for Windows, minimum version 1808 or Citrix Receiver for Windows, minimum version 4.10.

-You can use a registry key to disable the feature.
-The default resolution of 352x288 is used:
+You can use a registry key to disable and enable the feature.
+For information, see High-definition webcam streaming in the list of features managed through the registry.

 HDX plug-n-play generic USB redirection

 HDX plug-n-play generic USB redirection (isochronous) is also called Generic webcam mode.
-The benefit of HDX Plug-n-Play Generic USB Redirection is that you don’t have to install drivers on your thin client/endpoint.
+The benefit of HDX plug-n-play generic USB redirection is that you don’t have to install drivers on your thin client/endpoint.
 The USB stack is virtualized such that anything you plug into the local client is sent to the remote VM.
-The remote desktop acts as if you plugged it natively.
+The remote desktop acts as if you plugged it in natively.
 The Windows desktop handles all the interaction with the hardware and runs through the plug-n-play logic to find the correct drivers.
-Most webcams work if the drivers exist and can work over ICA.
+Most webcams work if the drivers exist on the server and can work over ICA.
 Generic webcam mode uses significantly more bandwidth (many Megabits per second) because you are sending uncompressed video down with USB protocol over the network.